google/node-sec-roadmap/chapter-1/threat-UIR.md

-require is low in projects that only use the 100 most popular modules, but the number and variety of dynamic `require()` calls in the top 108 modules suggests potential for exploitable cases in the top 1000 modules.
+require is low in projects that only use the 100 most popular modules, but the number and variety of dynamic `require()` calls in the top 108 modules suggests potential for exploitable cases in the top 1000 modules, and we know of no way to automatically vet modules for UIR vulnerabilities.

 ## Unintended require can leak information

-[Arnaboldi][diff fuzz] shows that unintended requires can leak sensitive information if attackers have access to error messages.
+[Fernando Arnaboldi][diff fuzz] showed that unintended requires can leak sensitive information if attackers have access to error messages.

 > ```sh
 > # node -e